taikedz/dockervisor/README.md

 ## Remapping

-A remapping overrides file can be specified to override the ports: add a `jockler-$IMAGENAME` to the current working directory, containing JSON data with the appropriate keys.
+A remapping overrides file can be specified to override the ports: add a `jockler-$IMAGENAME` to the current working directory, containing JSON data with the appropriate keys, and then run `jockler build IMAGENAME` again.

 Multiple keys can be used (once per key name) in the same overrides file.